buda-base/lucene-sa/README.md

 - Indexing:  `SanskritAnalyzer("word", "roman")`
 - Querying:  `SanskritAnalyzer("word", "SLP")`

-##### 2. Lenient search (words)
+##### 2. Lenient search (syllables)
-A text in IAST is tokenized in words.
-The queries in IAST are tokenized at spaces: search users provide separate words with no sandhi applied.
-Geminates are normalized(`true`) only at indexing time so that geminates are considered to be spelling variants instead of mistakes.
+A text in IAST is indexed in syllables and the queries are split into syllables in the same way.
+Geminates and anusvara are normalized.
 The lenient search is enabled by indicating either "index" or "query", thereby selecting the appropriate pipeline of filters.
-- Indexing:  `SanskritAnalyzer("word", "roman", false, true, "index")` or simpler: `SanskritAnalyzer.IndexLenientWord()`
-- Querying:  `SanskritAnalyzer("space", "roman", false, false, "query")` or simpler: `SanskritAnalyzer.QueryLenientWord()`

-##### 3. Lenient search (syllables)
-The encoding of the text to index and that of the query is the same as above.
-Lenient search is also enabled in the same way.
 - Indexing:  `SanskritAnalyzer("syl", "roman", false, true, "index")` or simpler: `SanskritAnalyzer.IndexLenientSyl()`
 - Querying:  `SanskritAnalyzer("syl", "roman", false, false, "query")` or simpler: `SanskritAnalyzer.QueryLenientSyl()`